Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Conclusion

 \section{Conclusion}

-This paper addresses critical gaps in accessibility evaluation through two primary contributions.
-First, we introduce a multi-dimensional assessment framework for audio description quality in uninterrupted, full-length videos, grounded in professional guidelines and expert insights to capture essential \textit{content} and previously overlooked \textit{formatting} dimensions.
-Second, we present a comprehensive methodological workflow that operationalizes this framework to assess human and VLM rater proficiency against expert-established ground truth.
-The workflow provides an interpretable structure for understanding how human and AI raters perform in complex, multi-dimensional assessment tasks.
-While we instantiate the workflow for audio description quality assessment, it can be applied to other domains by adapting each component to the specific task, particularly where nuanced judgments and diverse respondent pools are needed.

-Concurrently, our findings show that the VLMs selected in our study can approximate expert judgments on most dimensions, with different models excelling at different aspects.
-While VLMs achieve higher alignment with expert ground truth than human raters on six of seven dimensions, their explanations lack the specificity and practical utility that human feedback offers.
-These results point toward hybrid evaluation systems that leverage VLMs for scalable first-pass assessment while preserving human oversight for actionable review essential to improving description quality.
-As digital video content continues to expand, this approach is needed to ensure accessibility evaluation scales alongside production demands without sacrificing the standards that blind and low-vision audiences require.
+This paper presents a methodological workflow for assessing audio description quality in uninterrupted, full-length video.
+The workflow uses Item Response Theory to model rater ability and item difficulty against expert-established ground truth, supported by a six-dimension rating framework that integrates formatting considerations informed by insights from our accessibility experts and blind consultants.
+Our findings show that human and VLM raters achieve comparable alignment with expert ground truth, although human raters still perform slightly better.
+However, VLM-generated explanations lack the diagnostic depth of human feedback, which provides actionable, scene-specific insights.
+These results point toward hybrid evaluation systems that leverage VLMs for scalable first-pass assessment while preserving human oversight for the diagnostic feedback essential to improving description quality.
+As digital video continues to expand, this workflow provides a foundation for scaling accessibility evaluation alongside production demands without sacrificing the standards that blind and low-vision audiences require.

 \begingroup